Immiscible two-phase flow in porous media: Effective rheology in the continuum limit: Scaling analysis

 Equations (\ref{eq_darcy_loc}) and (\ref{eq_darcy_mob_loc}) are both independent of the transversal area $A$ and the length $L$ of the sample.

 As has been described in the Introduction, there is a regime in which the volumetric flow rate $Q$ depends on the pressure drop $\Delta P$ as a power law,

 where $M_\beta$ is the non-linear mobility and $P_t$ is a threshold pressure.
 Here $\Theta(|\Delta P|-P_t)$ is the Heaviside function which is one for positive arguments and zero for negative arguments.
-We use the Heaviside function to mark the end of the non-linear regime.
+We use the Heaviside function to mark the end of the non-linear regime when the pressure drop is lowered.
 There may be a crossover to a different regime before reaching this lower cutoff \cite{glbb19}.

 We have in the Introduction pointed out that the non-linear regime, (\ref{eq_nonlin}), crosses over to the ordinary linear Darcy law behavior above a maximum pressure difference, which we will call $P_M$.
 In the following, we will assume that $P_t$ and $P_M$ have the same dependence on the system sizes $A$ and $L$.
 We will support this assumption in the next section where we study the capillary fiber bundle model.